 A ribbon decorated wooden Wren House

-Another ancient custom extant not just in rural Barry but all over Britain was leaving wish tokens at wells (regarded since pagan times as sacred places).
+Another ancient custom from rural Barry was leaving wish tokens at wells (regarded since pagan times as sacred places).
 Barry contained principally four such ancient wells, which were widely believed to have healing and curative properties.
 For example, it was a custom for Barry women in times gone by to visit a well on Barry Island on Holy Thursday to bath their eyes in the hope of preventing blindness.
-Of the wells, there was ‘St Baruch’s Well’ which is located on Barry Island, ‘Ffynnon John Lewis’ (noted for curing afflictions of the eyes) which was located by the now vanished farm of Ty Du at Merthyr Dovan, ‘Jacobs Well’ which was at Buttrills Road and ‘Channel’s Well’ which was at Pencoedtre in Cadoxton which was reputed to cure skin disease.
+Of the wells, there was ‘St Baruch’s Well’ which is located on Barry Island: ‘Ffynnon John Lewis’ (noted for curing afflictions of the eyes) which was located by the now vanished farm of Ty Du at Merthyr Dovan: ‘Jacobs Well’ which was at Buttrills Road and ‘Channel’s Well’ which was at Pencoedtre in Cadoxton and was reputed to cure skin disease.
 There were other ancient wells such as ‘Beggers Well’ which is located in modern Peters Well Road.
 These wells were referred to by the inhabitants of old Barry as ‘rag wells’ on account of the large amounts of rags tied to bushed or trees nearby.

 Rag wells must have been colourful places as this modern image of wish tokens would suggest.

 The act of leaving tokens at a sacred place pre-dates Christianity and is a widely practiced pagan tradition which still lingers on throughout Britain today.
 For example, the followers of the Wiccan religion are in the habit of leaving wish tokens at ancient prehistoric sites.
 The ancient customs and superstitions of Glamorgan and Wales were a part of the rural community and of a way of life that for the most part has sadly now vanished.